dslab-epfl/svshi/README.md

  If the log file exists (i.e., SVSHI was run or is running), it replies with the standard body JSON with `status=true` and `output` containing the complete execution log file of the latest execution, truncated if the log file goes beyond a given size (e.g., 20MB).

+- GET `/logs/physicalState`

+ If the physical state log file exists (i.e., SVSHI runtime part wrote it), it replies with a JSON Body containing the physical state (i.e., mapping from Group Addresses to their current value in the system).
+Reply with a 404 if the file does not exist.

 - POST `/stopRun`

   Stops the instance of `svshi` running if it was indeed running, does nothing otherwise.
 Replies with the standard body JSON with `status=true` and `output` containing a standard message.